Data Forest quickstart

 df-quick-start_zeppelin08

 You can delete apps that are no longer in use.
-The following describes how to delete an app.
+To delete an app, follow these steps:

-1. From the NAVER Cloud Platform console, click the Services > Big Data & Analytics > Data Forest > Apps menu in order.
+1. In the VPC environment of the NAVER Cloud Platform console, navigate to i_menu > Services > Big Data & Analytics > Data Forest > Data Forest >Apps in order.

 2. Select the app you want to delete from the app list, and then click the [Finish] button.